What You’ll Learn 🎯

 415.93 Hz * 4 = 1663.72 Hz

-We can see that the calculated values correspond nicely with the actual peaks on the graph.
+The calculated values align well with the actual peaks shown on the graph.

-We can also pick and drag the fundamental frequency through the FFT spectrum; the harmonics will automatically follow.
+Additionally, we can pick and drag the fundamental frequency across the FFT spectrum, and the harmonics will automatically adjust and follow.

 Kinematic marker